Foyster History, Family Crest & Coats of Arms

 The surname Foyster was first found in Northumberland where early records include John Forester, listed in the Pipe Rolls of Surrey of 1183, Warin le Forstere in London in 1199, and Richard le Forester listed in the Feet of Fines of Essex in 1240.
 There was a line of Forsters who held Bamborough Castle, Northumberland, beginning with Sir John Forster, said to have fought with King Richard I in the Crusades of the 12th century; Governing the castle until the mid 18th century.
 There was also a Shropshire family of this name, who held custody of part of the Wrekin forest.
 An early record of this family lists a Hugh Forester as a witness 1187.
 Adderstone in Northumberland was another ancient family seat.
 "The manor [of Adderstone] was possessed by the ancient family of Forster, from whom it came, in 1763, to John William Bacon, Esq."
 And another branch of the family ewas found at Beadnell, again in Northumberland.
 "Here is a small castle, which formerly belonged to the family of Forster; and close to the sea are remains of a chapel, supposed to have been a cell to Coldingham monastery."

-Important Dates for the Foyster family
+Early History of the Foyster family

 This web page shows only a small excerpt of our Foyster research.
 Another 129 words (9 lines of text) covering the years 1202, 1275, 1379, 1515, 1602, 1663, 1619, 1620, 1649, 1711, 1677, 1704, 1574, 1572, 1575, 1569, 1635, 1633, 1635, 1511, 1558, 1555, 1558, 1698, 1668, 1720, 1701, 1714, 1703, 1715, 1709, 1709 and 1711 are included under the topic Early Foyster History in all our PDF Extended History products and printed products wherever possible.